Hawking radiation from acoustic black holes in relativistic heavy ion collisions: Introduction

 For ultra-relativistic collisions, the resulting QGP system is expected to follow Bjorken's longitudinal boost invariant expansion model during early stages.
 Here, flow velocity has only z-component $v^z$ (along the beam axis), with the scaling law $v^z = z/t$ as measured in the centre of mass frame. $t = 0$ corresponds to the instant when the two (highly Lorentz contracted) nuclei overlap.
-Subsequently, the nuclei go through each other, and while receding away, populate the intermediate region with QGP resulting from interactions of partons in the colliding nuclei.
-As mentioned above, after the nuclei go through each other with speed close to the speed of light, the flow velocity of the plasma exceeds the sound velocity at some location in the region in between the receding nuclei which become the locations of the acoustic horizon.
-It is easily seen that with Bjorken longitudinal scaling expansion, $v^z = z/t$, the acoustic horizon is not static, rather it moves away from the centre of the collision at the speed of sound.
+Subsequently, the nuclei go through each other, and while receding away at ultra-relativistic speeds, populate the intermediate region with QGP resulting from interactions of partons in the colliding nuclei.
+(It has been argued in ref. \cite{kharzeev2005} that acceleration of initial partons in the color glass condensate field during this stage will lead to Hawking-Unruh thermal radiation which can result in rapid thermalisation.)
+The flow velocity of the plasma exceeds the sound velocity at some location in the region between each receding nucleus and the origin of the centre of mass frame, which becomes the location of the acoustic horizon.

+However, it is easily seen that with Bjorken longitudinal scaling expansion, $v^z = z/t$, the acoustic horizon is not static, rather it moves away from the centre of collision at the speed of sound.
 This is not the usual picture of acoustic black hole where horizon is supposed to be static, leading to the standard picture of Hawking radiation.
-The situation of dynamical horizon for black holes has deep conceptual issues, and has been extensively discussed in the literature (see for example \cite{nielsen2008} and references therein).
+The situation of dynamical horizon for black holes has deep conceptual issues, and has been extensively discussed in the literature (see for example ref. \cite{nielsen2008} and references therein).
 Intuitively one may expect that a horizon receding away from the asymptotic observer should lead to red-shifted Hawking radiation while a horizon moving towards the observer will lead to blue shifted radiation.
 For an acoustic black hole horizon which is moving away with speed of sound (as in Bjorken's scaling expansion model), one will then expect infinite redshift, making the Hawking radiation unobservable.